Aliko Dangote: Family

 Aliko had three siblings: Sani Dangote, a businessman who died of colorectal cancer; Bello, who died in a 1996 plane crash alongside the son of Sani Abacha; and Garba, who died in 2013 after a stroke.

-Dangote's family were influential businesspeople.
+Dangote's family were influential business people.
 His maternal great-grandfather, Alhassan Abdullahi Dantata, was the richest person in West Africa until his death in 1955.
 During his business career, Alhassan imported kola nuts from Ghana, and exported groundnuts abroad.
 (Note: Groundnuts and peanuts were Nigeria's major export produce until the discovery of crude oil in the 1950s.)
 After Dangote's father died in 1965, he donated his inheritance to charity.
 He regards his maternal grandfather, Sanusi, and his maternal uncle, Usman Amaka Dantata, as influential paternal figures in his upbringing.